diagrid-labs/dapr-agents-catalyst-samples/04_agent-orchestration/README.md

 # LLM and Agent Orchestration with Workflows

-This sample demonstrates how to use Dapr workflows and Dapr Agent workflows to orchestrate LLM calls and agents with tools.
-You'll learn two different approaches: using raw Dapr workflows with activities, and using Dapr Agents' higher-level workflow abstractions with tasks.
+This sample demonstrates how to use Dapr workflows to orchestrate LLM calls and agents with tools.
+It shows how to integrate the Dapr Conversation API with Dapr Agents in a workflow pattern.

 ## Prerequisites